-If the patient was previously on a long acting insulin analogue such as Lantus® or Levemir®, this should have been continued and thus the only action should be to restart their normal short acting insulin at the next meal as outlined above.
+If the patient was previously on a long acting insulin analogue such as Lantus[®] or Levemir[®], this should have been continued and, thus, the only action should be to restart their normal short acting insulin at the next meal as outlined above.

 If the basal insulin was stopped in error, the insulin infusion should be continued until some form of background insulin has been given.
-If the basal insulin is normally taken once daily in the evening and the intention is to convert to subcutaneous insulin in the morning, give half the usual daily dose of basal insulin as isophane (e.g. Insulatard®, Humulin I®) in the morning; this will provide essential background insulin until the long acting analogue can be recommenced.
-Check for blood or urine ketones and glucose levels regularly (e.g. every 4 to 6 hours) during this transition phase.
+If the basal insulin is normally taken once daily in the evening and the intention is to convert to subcutaneous insulin in the morning, give half the usual daily dose of basal insulin as isophane (e.g. Insulatard[®], Humulin I[®]) in the morning; this will provide essential background insulin until the long acting analogue can be recommenced.
+Check for blood or urine ketones and glucose concentrations regularly (e.g. every 4 to 6 hours) during this transition phase.
 Contact the diabetes team for advice.

-For the patient on a twice daily fixedmix regimen
+For the patient on a twice daily injections